 - Vilcabamba Trek, 7 days and 6 nights: This walk that lasts a week covers 96 mountainous kilometers and is not made for the weak legs or heart.
 Leaving the city of Cachora, on a two-day excursion, the 1.6-kilometer-long Apurimac River canyon is crossed to the remote ruins of Choquequirao, which in recent years have become famous for their resemblance to Machu Picchu.
 The route continues through the sparsely populated Vilcabamba mountain range, which is practically the same as when Hiram Bingham explored it for the first time a century ago.
 The route ends in a short walk or train ride from Machu Picchu.

-- Cachicata Trek, 4 days and 3 nights: This high mountain route follows some of the same roads used by the Incas, and includes hardly visited Inca constructions, water channels and quarries where one can see firsthand how the Incas obtained the stones they used in their construction projects.
+- Inca Quarry or Cachicata, 4 days and 3 nights: This high mountain route follows some of the same roads used by the Incas, and includes hardly visited Inca constructions, water channels and quarries where one can see firsthand how the Incas obtained the stones they used in their construction projects.
 The trail ends in Ollantaytambo, where hikers can visit one of the most famous sets of Inca ruins before jumping on the train to Machu Picchu.

 - It is very important to carry documents such as the passport and the ISIC card.

 - In the rainy months (November to March) bring insect repellent.